 Already a diver?
-Start practising yoga or meditation and you’ll significantly improve your diving experience.
+Start practicing yoga or meditation on myyogateacher.com and you’ll significantly improve your diving experience.
 You will start to notice your dives will last longer, buoyancy will be better, and you’ll be able to deal with any stressful or challenging situations that occur more easily.

 It’s much easier to relax when all you can hear is bubbles.

 Most of us are aware of the positive effects of meditation, of taking time out to calm our minds.
-Those unfamiliar can check this article on Neuropathy Help, it was very illuminating even for a seasoned person such as myself.
 But we also know that this is much easier said than done.
 With our often hectic schedules meditation tends to slip to the bottom of our priorities.
 Even when we do find the time, we struggle as our minds tend to wander and take us off course.
 This is where scuba diving comes in.
 Underwater meditation is highly accessible.
 As scuba divers, we achieve a meditative state of mind almost every time we enter the water, becoming more aware of our bodies as we connect our breathing with our movement.

 Remember to breathe.